-- Transitional periods for the creation of value adjustments for expected losses and for $\rightarrow$ inherent default risks until 31 December 2025 at the latest - Application of the provisions for the creation of value adjustments for default risks for the FY2021 financial statements at the latest. - The intention is for value adjustments to be created on a straight-line basis for expected or inherent default risks during a transitional period lasting until 31 December 2025. - The amount of any shortfall may also be booked in full at an earlier date up to the end of 2025.
+- In force since 1 January 2020 - Transitional periods for the creation of value adjustments for expected losses and for inherent default risks until 31 December 2025 at the latest - Application of the provisions for the creation of value adjustments for default risks for the FY2021 financial statements at the latest. - The intention is for value adjustments to be created on a straight-line basis for expected or inherent default risks during a transitional period lasting until 31 December 2025. - The amount of any shortfall may also be booked in full at an earlier date up to the end of 2025.